A race to avoid disaster at California dam

 California Governor Jerry Brown sought to assure residents during a press conference Monday: "We're doing everything we can to get this dam in shape so [evacuees] can return and live safely without fear."

-He said he requested federal response aid.
+He said he had requested federal response aid.

 Cautious optimism